Close

 What is Investment?

-Investment refers to the allocation of resources, like money, with the expectation of generating future income or profit.
-It involves the purchase or creation of assets that have the potential to appreciate in value or generate returns over time.
+Well, in the simplest terms, if you have to explain ‘investment meaning,’ you can consider it as allocating resources, like money, to generate future income or profit.
+It involves the purchase or creation of assets that have the potential to appreciate or generate returns over time.
 Investments can take many forms, from stocks and bonds to real estate and business ventures.

 Types of Investments